-Foundation funds support students and early-career professional members of APS, through a variety of funding opportunities that support travel, research, education, professional development, mentoring programs, and other APS strategic initiatives that increase awareness and support the study and practice of plant pathology.
+APS Foundation supports APS student and early-career members through a variety of funding opportunities and initiatives targeted to increase awareness and support the study and practice of plant pathology.

 Review application details and eligibility requirements prior to submitting your application.
-Membership in APS is required both at time of application and receipt of award unless otherwise noted.
+To be eligible for an award, active membership in APS is required both at time of application and upon receipt of award unless otherwise noted.
+Applications are reviewed and awardees are selected by a Foundation Review Committee.

 Research, Education, and Mentoring Funding